leptoquark/whitepaper-en/doc/and_now.rst

 to manage the growth and potential of new technological systems.
 Universities and the public sector in general should face the possible lack of AIrelated skills with synergy and identify new models for working with AI experts from the private sector and academic world.
-On the ai.italia.it portal, a mapping of AI-related courses in Italy will soon be available.
+On the `ia.italia.it <https://ia.italia.it/>`__ portal, a mapping of AI-related courses in Italy will soon be available.
-In the meantime, the evolution of the Italian ecosystem can be observed (https://ia.italia.it/en/ai-in-italy/) related to start-ups, research centers and other realities that deal with the production or use of AI solutions.
+In the meantime, the evolution of the Italian ecosystem can be observed (`https://ia.italia.it/ia-in-italia/ <https://ia.italia.it/ia-in-italia/>`__) related to start-ups, research centers and other realities that deal with the production or use of AI solutions.

 Stay updated